phantom-node/cryptreboot/README.md

 You need to ensure those are installed:
 - `ruby` >= 2.7
 - `kexec-tools`
-- `initramfs-tools` (installed by default in popular distributions)
+- `initramfs-tools` (other initramfs generators, such as `dracut` are not supported yet)

-Other requirements are probably already installed, if you use recent, mainstream Linux distribution:
+If you use recent, mainstream Linux distribution, other requirements are probably already met:
 - `kexec` support in the kernel
 - `tmpfs` filesystem support in kernel
 - `cryptsetup` (if you use disk encryption, it should be installed)
-- `systemd`
+- `systemd` or other way to guarantee staged kernel is executed on reboot
-- `strace` (may be skipped)
+- `strace` (not required if `--skip-lz4-check` flag is specified)

 ## Installation